inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/binary.md

 		printf("Failed to encode and write RMC message\r\n");
 	}
 ```

+The update rate of the EKF is set by DID_FLASH_CONFIG.startupNavDtMs (reboot is required to apply the change).
+Independently, the DID_INS_x broadcast period multiple can be used to set the output data rate down to 1ms.

 #### Persistent Messages

 The *persistent messages* option saves the current data stream configuration to flash memory for use following reboot,  eliminating the need to re-enable messages following a reset or power cycle.